About us

 My views on pensions derive, in part at least, from my chequered employment history.

 In 1967, aged 17, I joined Irish Life Assurance Company as an actuarial trainee.
-It was a 'permanent pensionable' job, but the prospect of a 'defined benefit' (DB) pension from age 65 was not the top priority for this 17-year old.
+It was a 'permanent pensionable' job; however, the prospect of a 'defined benefit' (DB) pension from age 65 was not the top priority for this 17-year old.
 After finishing the actuarial exams, I moved jobs, then moved again, and again, many times, eventually setting up my own business.
 Things worked out well in the end, but the promise of a generous DB pension was a casualty along the way.
 As far as pensions were concerned, I had to fend - and to fund - for myself.

 The "pensions" tab of this site sets out how I am trying to apply the lessons from my own experience to help others achieve income security in retirement.